skypilot-org/skypilot/docs/source/cloud-setup/cloud-permissions.rst

     resourcemanager.projects.get
     resourcemanager.projects.getIamPolicy

-4. [Optional] If the user need to access GCS buckets, you can additionally add the following permissions:
+4. **Optional**: If the user needs to access GCS buckets, you can additionally add the following permissions:

 .. code-block:: text